vd12/Tip/Readme.txt

 No more then two digits after point
 Only one leading 0
 Bill amount limit
 Block touches on bill to avoid cursor move
+Select currency in app settings as well as from iOS Settings “Region” Parallax effect

 ## Video Walkthrough